 Barbizon continued to embrace cutting-edge products and technologies, becoming a distributor of Rosco’s new color filters, developed in the sixties to work with the new hotter burning lamps.
 Later, Barbizon was an early promoter of the Osram HMI® lamp.

 In the mid-seventies, Barbizon settled in its present home on 55th Street in New York.
 Network studios and the film community were just to the west and the bright lights of Broadway to the east.
 It was an ideal location.
 With more available space, Barbizon increased its inventory and product lines to include a full line of production expendables, grip, and lighting equipment.

 In 1979, Sid Bloom’s son-in-law, Case Lynch, was convinced that the business could expand.
 He opened an office in the Boston area, selling lighting equipment and production supplies, as well as working with production facilities to install dimming and control, pipe grids, and power distribution.
 Engineers and studio designers embraced the idea of the studio systems integrator.
 Sid and Sam, although wary at first, liked it too—Barbizon could sell and install the lighting fixtures that would need lamps and gel.
 The idea of systems groups caught on, and over time Barbizon’s growing number of offices would hire individuals who understood how theatrical systems worked.
 Consultants and engineers would have a comfort level knowing the systems they envisioned would be installed correctly.

-Barbizon had been shipping internationally for years, but the company became a true multinational with the 2001 opening of its London office, followed by more recent openings in India and Australia.
+Barbizon had been shipping internationally for years, but the company became a true multinational with the 2001 opening of its London office, followed by more recent openings in Australia.